icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Implementing Domain-Driven Design](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) - Also a canonical book presenting a top-down approach to understanding Domain-Driven Design.
 Also known as the "Red Book."
 - [Implementing DDD, CQRS and Event Sourcing](https://leanpub.com/implementing-ddd-cqrs-and-event-sourcing) - Learn how to implement DDD, CQRS and Event Sourcing.
 Understand the theory and put it into practice with JavaScript and Node.js.
 - [Introducing Event Storming: An act of Deliberate Collective Learning](https://leanpub.com/introducing_eventstorming) - The deepest tutorial and explanation about EventStorming, straight from the inventor.
+- [Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy](https://www.amazon.com/Learning-Domain-Driven-Design-Aligning-Architecture/dp/1098100131/) - Learn the essential patterns and practices of domain-driven design and how to apply them in your day-to-day work, both in greenfield and brownfield projects.
 - [Microsoft .NET - Architecting Applications for the Enterprise (2nd Edition)](https://www.amazon.com/Microsoft-NET-Architecting-Applications-Enterprise/dp/0735685355/) - A software architect’s digest of core practices, pragmatically applied.
 - [Patterns, Principles, and Practices of Domain-Driven Design (1st Edition)](https://www.amazon.com/Patterns-Principles-Practices-Domain-Driven-Design/dp/1118714709) - Methods for managing complex software construction following the practices, principles and patterns of Domain-Driven Design with code examples in C#.
 - [Secure by Design](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.